AdamMeddah/adammeddah/README.md

 # 💫 About Me:

+I'm a second year Computer Science student at McMaster University!

 I'm currently learning full-stack web development by building real-world apps with React, TypeScript, Node.js and PostgreSQL.<br><br>I'm working on MusiWrite, an AI-powered playlist generator made for writers, by a writer.

 ## 🌐 Contact Me!